-Network drivers are used by Consul-Terraform-Sync to execute and update network infrastructure.
-Drivers transform Consul service level information into downstream changes by understanding and abstracting API and resource details tied to specific network infrastructure.
+Consul-Terraform-Sync uses network drivers to execute and update network infrastructure.
+Drivers transform Consul service-level information into downstream changes by processing and abstracting API and resource details tied to specific network infrastructure.

-Consul-Terraform-Sync is a HashiCorp solution to Network Infrastructure Automation by bridging the networking features of Consul and infrastructure management with Terraform.
-The solution seamlessly embeds Terraform as a network driver to manage automation of Terraform modules.
+Consul-Terraform-Sync is a HashiCorp solution to Network Infrastructure Automation.
+It bridges Consul's networking features and Terraform infrastructure management capabilities.
+The solution seamlessly embeds Terraform as network drivers to manage automation of Terraform modules.
 This expands the Consul ecosystem and taps into the rich features and community of Terraform and Terraform providers.
-Consul-Terraform-Sync automates Terraform execution of templated configuration files to carry out infrastructure changes.
-The auto-generated configuration leverages input variables sourced from Consul and builds on top of reusable Terraform modules published and maintained by HashiCorp partners and the community.

 »Understanding Terraform Automation